Wyliemaster/forlorn-Docs/Concept-Art/README.md

 In the `Random Image` section, a lizard type creature named `Darter` is shown with a description of "Part of the model Sheet"

 ![darter](https://github.com/Wyliemaster/forlorn-Docs/blob/main/Concept-Art/assets/Darter.png?raw=true)

+## Lost Concept Art

+Unfortunately, 7 images for Forlorn have been lost to time, however thanks to accessibility features, we can identify the names of the concept art using ALT text

+- Escaping the dungeons
+- Castle puzzle
+- Bunny boss fight!
+- Laser trouble
+- Elevator gauntlet
+- Fighting a skeleton champion
+- Skeleton ambush!